 To Cook the Rice

-Wash and Rinse: Place 1½ cups uncooked Japanese short-grain white rice in a bowl.
-Quick rinse the rice by adding just enough water to submerge all of it, then pour off the water immediately; repeat once more.
-To wash it, gently agitate the wet grains with your fingers in a circular motion for 10–15 seconds.
-To rinse it, add water and immediately discard the cloudy water; rinse once more.
-Repeat the wash and rinse steps two more times.Finally, drain the rice very well in a fine-mesh sieve and shake off any excess water.
+Wash and rinse: Place 1½ cups uncooked Japanese short-grain white rice in a bowl.
+To quick rinse, add just enough water to submerge the rice, then immediately pour off the water; repeat and pour off.
+To wash, gently agitate the wet grains with your fingers in a circular motion for 10–15 seconds.
+To rinse, add water to cover the grains and immediately pour it off; repeat.
+Repeat the wash and rinse cycle two more times.Finally, drain the rice very well in a fine-mesh sieve and shake off the excess water.

 To Season the Sushi Rice

-Evenly spread out the steaming hot rice, then slowly drizzle the sushi vinegar all over it.
-Gently “slice” the rice with a rice paddle at a 45-degree angle to distribute the seasoning and break up the rice chunks.
-Do not stir or mix it because the grains may break and get mushy.
-At the same time, vigorously fan the rice with a paddle fan or other fan to cool it and remove excess moisture.
-Fanning also makes the rice shine and keeps it from getting mushy.
-Gently flip the rice in between slices.
-Slice and fan until the rice is cooled to the temperature of human skin.
-Then, cover it with a damp towel (or paper towel) and keep for up to a few hours at room temperature.
+While it's hot, evenly spread it out with a rice paddle and slowly drizzle the cooled sushi vinegar over it.
+Gently “slice” the rice with the rice paddle at a 45-degree angle to incorporate the seasoning and break up the rice chunks.
+Do not stir or mix because that may break the grains and make it mushy.
+As you slice, vigorously fan the rice with a paddle fan or another fan to cool it.
+Gently flip the rice every few slices.
+Nami's Tip: Fanning wicks away the excess moisture and makes the rice shine.

 To Make the Inari Sushi

-Squeeze out the seasoned Inari age and carefully open the Inari age pockets, separating the skin all the way to the bottom of the pocket.
+Repeat; you should be able to make 12 sushi rice balls.
+Carefully open the pocket, separating the skin all the way to the bottom of the pocket.
 Be gentle, as the skin is thin.
 Then, fold back the skin at the opening.

-Stuff each sushi rice ball into the Inari age pockets.
-Stuff the rice all the way into the pocket so that the two pocket corners look smooth and round.
+Stuff a sushi rice ball into the Inari age pocket all the way so the two corners look smooth and round.

-Finally, close the Inari sushi: Unroll the skin at the opening, then fold both side edges down onto the sushi rice ball.
+Unroll the skin at the opening and fold both side edges down onto the sushi rice ball.

-Then, fold the front and back edges down like you’re wrapping a present.
-Place the sealed Inari Sushi seam side down onto a plate or tray.
-Continue with the rest of the pockets.
-Your Inari Sushi are now ready to serve.
+Fold the front and back edges down like you’re wrapping a present.
+Place the Inari sushi seam side down onto a plate or tray.
+Continue filling the rest of the pockets.
+Your Inari sushi are now ready to serve.

 To Serve

-Serve the Inari Sushi at room temperature.
-Garnish with 5 shiso leaves and sushi ginger (gari), as desired.
+Serve at room temperature.
+Garnish with shiso leaves and sushi ginger (gari), as desired.

 To Store